maryash/maryash.github.io/s18/lab1.md

 ---
 layout: myDefault
-title: PROGRAMMING ASSIGNMENTS
+title: LAB 1
 ---
 ### [CSCI 12700 | Introduction to Computer Science](../summer2018.md)
 Hunter College City University of New York &nbsp;Summer 2018

 ---

-Lab 1
+LAB 1
 -----

 Today's lab will focus on using the gradescope & Blackboard systems and simple programs in Python.